 Use our Liquor Fee Schedule to calculate your fee.

-An on-premises licence is subject to annual liquor licence fee, due in April each year.
+An on-premises licence is subject to an annual liquor licence fee, due in May each year.
 Read more about annual liquor licence fees.

 You must be 18 years or older and authorised to lodge this licence application.